matt-byers-redmarker/Udacity-linux-server-config/README.md

 $ sudo nano /etc/postgresql/10/main/pg_hba.conf
 ```

 I then switched to my postgres user, and used the 'psql' command to enter my PostgreSQL shell.
-While in the psql shell I created a new database called 'catalog', create a new user called 'catalog', set the password to 'catalog', and changed the pvivileges of the catalog database to allow all privileges for the catalog user:
+While in the psql shell I created a new database called 'catalog', create a new user called 'catalog', set the password to 'catalog', and changed the privileges of the catalog database to allow all privileges for the catalog user:

 ```
 $ sudo su - postgres